DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 **AND Mode (default):** Only returns exercises that have ALL specified equipment **OR Mode:** Returns exercises that have ANY of the specified equipment

+### Exercise Type Match Scoring
+When using the `exerciseType` parameter with exercise records, records receive:
+- **exerciseTypeScore**: Ratio of matched types to requested types (0-1 scale)
+- **exerciseTypeMatchedCount**: Number of requested exercise types found

+The scoring algorithm:
+1. Calculates the ratio of matched types to requested types
+2. Normalizes enum codes and display names (e.g., `warmup` = `Warm-Up`)
+3. Performs case-insensitive matching
+4. Supports both AND and OR matching modes via `exerciseTypeMatchMode`
+5. Searches the `data.exercise.exercise_type` field

+**OR Mode (default):** Returns exercises that match ANY of the specified types **AND Mode:** Returns exercises that match ALL of the specified types (unusual for enum fields)

 ### Data Structure Handling
 Both exercise and ingredient search functions handle various data structures robustly:
 - **String values**: Direct string matching (e.g., `"Push-ups"`)